 Pizza delivery is a great way for families and friends to celebrate together.
 DoorDash data shows that the ten most popular holidays for food delivery include Mother's Day, New Year's Eve, Halloween, Thanksgiving Eve, Veteran's Day, Labor Day, Father's Day, Memorial Day, Indigenous Peoples' Day, and Black Friday — so launching marketing campaigns tailored to these dates can have powerful payoffs.
-For example, one year, pizza delivery orders on DoorDash were up over 27% on Halloween compared to the average Friday in October (making this a scary good day for promotions).

 Be sure to also mark your calendar with food-centric holidays.
 In 2021, National Cheese Lover's Day (January 20), National Pizza Day (February 9), National Deep Dish Pizza Day (April 5), Eat What You Want Day (May 11), National Pizza Party Day (May 15), Cheese Pizza Day (September 5), and National Pepperoni Pizza Day (September 20) are just a few fun dates to keep in mind when setting your restaurant marketing strategy.

 Beyond promoting pizza-related holidays, find creative ways to celebrate your signature dishes all year long.
 Take National Margarita Day (February 22), for instance.
 The holiday may be referring to the famous cocktail, but why not use a clever play on words to celebrate your classic margherita pie — or take things one step further by offering a "Margherita & Margs" promo?

 Looking for more strategies to boost your holiday sales?
 Download our 2023 Restaurant Holiday Marketing Calendar & Toolkit for inspiration.